EdwinLi09/Ducky-Emulator/README.md

+# USB Automation Tool

-This project is a USB Automation Tool using Ducky Emulator technology and Python scripts.
-It is designed to rapidly automate tasks on a computer, enhancing efficiency and productivity by enabling the smooth execution of custom scripts or predetermined operations.<br />
+The USB Automation Tool uses Ducky Emulator technology and Python scripts to rapidly automate tasks on a computer.
+This tool is designed to enhance efficiency and productivity by enabling the smooth execution of custom scripts or predetermined operations.

-The main tasks that were done for this project include:
-1. Utlizing Ducky Emulator technology to quickly automate various tasks.
+# Project Features
+- Quickly automate various tasks using Ducky Emulator.
-2. Supports the execution of custom Python scripts specialized to specific needs.
+- Supports the execution of custom Python scripts tailored to specific needs.
-3. Facilitate the smooth execution of predefined operations smooth assignments.
+- Facilitates the smooth exectuion of predefined operations and assignments.
-4. Improve productivity by automating repetitive tasks.
+- Automates repetitive tasks to imporve productivity.

-Technical Skills:
+# Technical Skills
-1. Python
+- Python
-2. Ducky Emulator
+- Ducky Emulator
-3. Visual Studio Code
+- Visual Studio Code